cdli-gh/annodoc/index.md

 	11	lú-ĝu10	lú=ĝu=e	man=my=ERG	13	ERG
 	12	igi	igi=Ø	eye=ABS	13	ABS
 	13	im-mi-du8-àm	'i-m(u)-bi-n-du8-Ø='am	VP-VENT-3N.OO-3SG.A-spread-3N.S/DO=be:3N.S	9	parataxis

+In rare cases, a phrase in a longer sequence of complex appositions may copy the case marker of its head although it does not mark the end of the phrase.

+According to Jagersma (2010:92), "if the head is followed by two or more appositions, the case marker is sometimes placed after every apposition and thus repeated several times.
+This happens chiefly when the number of appositions is particularly large.
+Take, for instance, the following example, which gives only the first two appositions out of a series of twelve, all of them with an ergative case marker:"

+	# Jagersma, Chap.
+5 (29)
+	# ‘Eannatum, the ruler of Lagash, the one nominated by Enlil, (...)’
+	# (Ean.3 1:7-3:5; L; 25) The noun phrase and its parts 93
+	1	é-an-na-túm	é.an.na.túm	Eannatum		ERG	marked on 5 and 10
+	2	/	_	_	1	punct
+	3	ensi2	ensi2.k	ruler	1	appos
+	4	/	_	_	3	punct
+	5	lagas{ki}-ke4	lagas=ak=e	Lagash=GEN=ERG	3	GEN
+	6	/	_	_	1	punct
+	7	mu	mu=Ø	name=ABS	7	ABS
+	8	pà-da	pà.d-Ø-'a	call-NFIN-NOM	1	acl	(not acl+ERG)
+	9	/	_	_	8	punct
+	10	{d}en-líl-ke4	en.líl=ak=e	Enlil=GEN=ERG	8	GEN

+In such cases, annotate `appos`, nevertheless.
+Note that automated annotation will most likely represent such cases as multiple independent arguments with the same role.
+For dependencies other than `LOC`, all cases of verbs with multiple dependencies of the same type must be manually inspected.

 ### List: list